blankworker1/SOLARMINER_ONE/README.md

 ## Getting Started

-Deploying a SolarMiner One node requires basic technical competence, but no specialized solar, cryptographic, or data-science expertise.
+Deploying a node requires basic technical competence, but no specialized solar, cryptographic, or data-science expertise.
 The process is designed to be reproducible across different European locations.

 **Prerequisites**